Next Start

 The right training is needed to know how to repair plastic car body parts using different products and methods.
 Collision repair technicians are careful to follow the standard operating procedures that come with the different supplies they use.

-Precision and skill is important when it comes to repairing plastic parts.
+Precision and skill are important when it comes to repairing plastic parts.
 Auto body techs know to take their time and focus on getting the job done right the first time.

 Technicians will also ensure they know what plastic is used in a part to see if it is reinforced or nonreinforced.